 All startups are experiments – they must be in order to create something worth building.
 Completing a Canvas is the first step in creating a roadmap for your business.
 It will challenge you to ask the hard questions of your business and allow your team to sharpen its focus on what really matters.
 The Running Lean methodology, building on the principles outlined by Eric Ries in The Lean Startup, requires that promoters:

 In New Frontiers, Enterprise Ireland and the IoTs have a proven model to assist startups.
-The progress of participant businesses over the first five years is testament to its success.
-As such, I regularly recommend New Frontiers to startup promoters.
+The progress of participant businesses over its tenure is testament to its success.
+As such, I highly recommend New Frontiers to startup promoters with businesses that fit the criteria.

 Phase 1 is competitive.
 To secure a place on Phase 2, your application will have to: